 For example, you have a summer sale but there are exclusive goods that are on sale only for those who are subscribed to your newsletter.
-That will grow your audience bigger for sure since it gives them not only the deal but the feeling of being more special.
+That will grow your audience bigger for sure and increase your conversion rate since it gives them not only the deal but the feeling of being more special.

 Giveaways That Require an Email

 It is not a sale, a giveaway is even more engaging - they are about free stuff, and everyone likes free stuff.